-10.2.
-If an instance of failure to fulfill obligations occurs in relation to the Client, the Company may, at its sole discretion, at any time and without prior written notice, take one or more of the following steps:
+10.2 If an instance of failure to fulfil obligations occurs in relation to the Client, the Company may, at its sole discretion, at any time and without prior written notice, take one or more of the following steps:

-b. debit the Client’s account for amounts owed to the Company;
+b. debits the Client’s account for amounts owed to the Company.

-c. close any or all of the Client’s accounts held within the Company;
+c. closes any or all of the Client’s accounts held within the Company.

-d. refuse to open new accounts under the Client's name.
+d. refuses to open new accounts under the Client's name.